IBM/iot-predictive-analytics/README.md

 * Go to section 3.2 (cell In [7]) and do the following:
-   1. Update the name of the function in section 3.2 of the Watson Studio Jupyter notebook also to "get_object_storage_file_with_credentials()".
+   1. Update the name of the function in section 3.2 of the Jupyter Notebook also to "get_object_storage_file_with_credentials()".
    2. The container name used in the sample code is "IoTPredictive".
 Change the container name if it is different for you.
       ![png](doc/images/ipredict_insert_filecreds.png)
    3. Update the second parameter ('iotpredict_config.txt' in sample code) to ``v_sampleConfigFileName``